AntoineDao/api/web/description.md

 Once the simulation is `Finished` you should check the `status` to see if the simulation has `Failed` or `Succeeded`.
-If the status is `Failed` you can see the `logs` field in the same response otherwise it is the time to retrieve the simulation outputs! :D
+If the status is `Failed` you can see the `logs` field in the same response.
+Otherwise, it is the time to retrieve the simulation outputs! :D

 ## 5. Retrieve the outputs

-If you look closer to the response for simulation there is also a field for `outputs`.
+If you look closer at the response for simulation there is also a field for `outputs`.
 Similar to `start` and `stop`, `outputs` are also `actions`.
 Each output has its specific information.
 Here is a possible list of outputs for a daylight factor simulation.